Learn the Sykes Sliding Scale: Key Takeaways

 A Is for At What Time and Personal Schedule

 This is SO important.
 You need to make trading fit your lifestyle.
 For me, I love to travel.
-I’m not traveling now because of what’s happening in the world.
-But normally I’m not sitting in front of the screen all day watching the markets.
+And I spend time on my charity.
+Normally, I’m not sitting in front of the screen all day watching the markets.

-For you, it might be something different.
-If you’re still working a full-time job, then you have to respect that.
-If you have an appointment at 10 a.m. then you probably shouldn’t get into a trade at 9:59…
+For you, it might be different.
+If you’re working a full-time job, you have to respect that.
+If you have an appointment at 10 a.m., you probably shouldn’t get into a trade at 9:59…

 Also, time of day matters.
 I rarely trade premarket or after hours.
 I don’t like trading midday.
-For me, the best time to trade is in the power hours.
+For me, the best time to trade is during the power hours.

 R Is for Reason or Catalyst

 Why is the stock moving?
 Again, I avoid buying random spikers.
 Does that mean I never buy a stock without an obvious catalyst?
 No. Sometimes I do.
 But that affects my position size.
 It affects how long I’m willing to hold.